Sunday, September 8, 2024

 First Round of Funding

 In 2005, the Viet Heritage Society was given a contract by PRNS (Parks, Recreation & Neighborhood Services) to build the garden.
 Dr. Ngai Nguyen was the founder of the nonprofit.
-Board members included Victor Duong (brother of the owner of California Waste Solutions) and Huong Le (brother of the founder of Lee's Sanchwiches).
+Board members included Victor Duong (brother of the owner of California Waste Solutions) and the now deceased Huong Le (brother of the founder of Lee's Sanchwiches).
 Subsequently, the city agreed to contribute $1.7 million as a matching fund to a $1.3 million state grant.
 Viet Heritage Society also claimed to raise an additional $1.6 million.

 Unfinished Phase I Construction